-We are subject to Rule 15c3-3 under the Securities Exchange Act of 1934, which requires our company to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of its clients.
-In accordance with Rule 15c3-3, our company has portions of its cash segregated for the exclusive benefit of clients at December 31, 2017.
+We are subject to Rule 15c3-3 under the Exchange Act, which requires our company to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of its clients.
+In accordance with Rule 15c3-3, our company has portions of its cash segregated for the exclusive benefit of clients at December 31, 2018.

-Brokerage Client Receivables, net
+Brokerage Client Receivables, Net